 - Shred all printed employee documentation once it is no longer needed.
 The same rules for customers, applies to employees.
 Diligent shredding prevents any personal information about employees from being misplaced.

 - Shred all printed employee documentation once it is no longer needed.
 The same rules for customers, applies to employees.
 Diligent shredding prevents any personal information about employees from being misplaced.
 Be sure to use a credit card shredder for destroying expired company credit cards.

 - Make employees aware of shredding practices and how the shredders are used so they will feel comfortable using them.

 The Fair and Accurate Credit Transactions Act or FACTA requires all businesses to follow simple guidelines for protecting and disposing of sensitive data collected from customers.
 To adhere to FACTA rules you must maintain a written policy for document shredding that is presented to employees.
 Train your employees in the proper disposal of documents containing sensitive information so they understand the importance of the policy.
-Make sure you have the best shredders and enough paper shredders to accommodate the amount of documents that need to be destroyed on a regular basis at the workplace, and that the documents are being thoroughly shredded.
+Make sure you have the best shredders and enough paper shredders, and a credit card shredder if needed, to accommodate the amount of materials that need to be destroyed on a regular basis at the workplace.